mrdehate/homeassistant-config/readme.md

   * All basement lights (from top of basement stairs)
 * Turn on entry lights when garage door opens
   * Someday would like to make this presence-based, but I'm still not real confident in my presence solution.
+* Turn on closet light when opening closet door

 ### Fun with Presence Detection
 * Turn on heated mattress pad before bed, based on the room temperature - turn it off in the middle of the night so I don't bake.